So what is the Green Deal and how can it help you become more energy efficient?

 What if I can’t pay anymore?

-When is the Green Deal due to be launched?
+When did the Green Deal launch?

 What safeguards are in place?